dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

     * The above explains the main *difference between pip list and pip freeze*.

 - To **deactivate** your venv:
-    * deactivate.bat (C:\Users\the path you have chosen\project\venv1\Scripts\deactivate.bat)
+    * deactivate.bat (C:\Users\the path you have chosen\venv_project\venv1\Scripts\deactivate.bat)

 - To **delete** your venv:
-    * delete the directory with rmdir "project" /s, or just delete the virtual environment folder manually.
+    * delete the directory with rmdir "project" /s (being outside that path in the terminal), or just delete the virtual environment folder manually.

 ### Set up on Linux

 Same rationale exists with that of the set up on windows.
 Check the [requirements](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/Virtual_Env#requirements).

 Main differences here are:
-- Instead of the directory "Scripts", activate the venv through the "bin" folder via the command: "source 'path to project'/'name of venv'/bin/activate, i.e. for the example on windows do: $ source 'the path you have chosen'/project/venv1/bin/activate
+- Instead of the directory "Scripts", **activate** the venv through the "bin" folder via the command: "source 'path to project'/'name of venv'/bin/activate, i.e. for the same example on that of windows type: `$ source 'the path you have chosen'/venv_project/venv1/bin/activate`

-- To deactivate: $ deactivate
+- To **deactivate**: $ deactivate

 ### requirements.txt

-In order to create requirements.txt:
+In order to **create requirements.txt**:

 * Go to your venv project path.
 * Check your installed-only for this project packages via: "`pip freeze`".
+* Save those with the command:

+        `pip freeze > requirements.txt`

-* Save those with the command "`pip freeze > requirements.txt`" (this grabs the packages created in this venv project with the right format of "package"=="version_number", and it creates a requirements.txt text file with those requirements).
+ This will grab the packages created only in this venv project, it will write them in the right format of the type: "package"=="version_number", and it will generate a requirements.txt text file with those requirements.

 * In order to "paste" those into another project:

     * You might want to transfer all packages and dependencies from one project to another project or machine automatically and not just manually.
 After creating a new venv to the new project/machine, if you do "pip freeze" you won't see any pip installed as expected.
-	* paste that txt file called "requirements.txt" into the folder of the new project, in its "Scripts" subfolder.
+	* paste the "requirements.txt" into the folder of the new project, in its "Scripts" subfolder.
+	* to **install the packages** cmd:

-	* cmd: `pip install -r requirements.txt` to **install the packages**.
+            `pip install -r requirements.txt`

 * This will install the particular packages along with their specific versions of the previous developer.
 * If you now type "pip freeze", you will notice that all packages with their respective versions of the previous project/developer have successfully been transferred and installed.

 ### General Notes:

-- You may want to put your venv inside your project folder, but you don't want to put any of your project files into the venv.
+- You may want to put your venv inside your project folder, but you **don't** want to **put any of your project files into the venv**.
     * You should not put project files, e.g. python scripts, in the venv folders.

 - You should not commit the venv on Github.